pingcap/docs/tidb-cloud/serverless-external-storage.md

 If you want to import data from or export data to an external storage in a TiDB Serverless cluster, you need to configure cross-account access.
 This document describes how to configure access to an external storage for TiDB Serverless clusters.

-If you need to configure these external storages for a TiDB Dedicated cluster, see [Configure Amazon S3 Access and GCS Access for TiDB Dedicated](/tidb-cloud/config-s3-and-gcs-access.md).
+If you need to configure these external storages for a TiDB Dedicated cluster, see [Configure External Storage Access for TiDB Dedicated](/tidb-cloud/config-s3-and-gcs-access.md).

 ## Configure Amazon S3 access